niklas-palm/custom-sagemaker-project/README.md

 ## Overview

+This project contains the resources to set up a custom SageMaker Project that creates a CI/CD pipeline using Github Actions, that builds a SageMaker Pipeline in AWS.

+It contains 2 general components.

 ### `/infra`

 The cloudformation template used by the Service Catalogue.
+You create a product in the Service Catalogue, and provide this template as the product.
 This is the template that is deployed when a new SageMaker Project is created from within SageMaker Studio.

 ### `/seed-code`

 This is the boilerplate code that's injected into the new GitHub repo which is created when a new SageMaker Project is created.

+## Prerequisites

+- A SageMaker Studio domain set up

 ## Installation